In the last decade, a LOT has changed. Do you want to succeed financially? Here is outdated financial advice that does not hold true today!

 3. Student Loans Are Good Debt

-I agree that not all debt is created equal, but generally student loan debts are still a burden.
+I agree that not all debt is created equal, but generally, student loan debts are still a burden.

 This also depends largely on your situation, your risk appetite, and your interest rates.
-While in a lot of countries the student loans have a lower rate compared to other loans, it is still experienced a financial burden to most.
+While in a lot of countries the student loans have a lower rate compared to other loans, it is still experienced as a financial burden to most.